bottlerocket-os/bottlerocket-project-website/content/en/os/1.13.x/login/regaining-access/index.markdown

 +++
-title = "Regaining Access to a Bottlerocket Node After Disabling the Control and Admin Containers" type = "docs"
+title = "Regaining Access to a Bottlerocket Node" description = "How to Regain Access to a Bottlerocket Node After Disabling the Control and Admin Containers" type = "docs"
 +++

 ## Introduction

 The standard way to access a shell on a Bottlerocket node is to use either the admin container or the control container.
-In some cases, both the admin and control containers may be disabled.
-There is a way to regain access to a Bottlerocket node in such a scenario.
+In some cases where both the admin and control containers are disabled, it is still possible to regain access to a Bottlerocket node.

 ## Solution Description

 In general, the solution is to mount the [API client](https://github.com/bottlerocket-os/bottlerocket/blob/develop/sources/api/apiclient/README.md) and API socket into a container on the Bottlerocket node and use the API client to re-enable the admin container, control container, or both.

-## Solution Steps

-There are different ways to implement the solution depending on the container orchestrator used to manage the Bottlerocket nodes.

-### Steps to Regain Access on Kubernetes
+## Steps to Regain Access on Kubernetes

 1. Create a pod that mounts the API client and API socket with the correct SELinux labels.